joey101937/JEngine/README.md

 **onAnimationCycle**
 This method runs if the GameObject2 has a sequence as a graphic.
 It triggers upon the completion of that sequence.

+**onGameEnter**
+This method runs when the GameObject2 is added to a game

 **updateHitbox()**
 This method creates and maintains the default hitbox on an object.
 If you want to change the hitbox or use no hitbox at all, overide this method.
 Creates a box hitbox by default but will also work with circular ones if you set the hitbox to a circle.
 This method ensures the hitbox is always sized to match the current visual representation of the object on screen.
 If using image sprites or sequences, This will be a box matching the dimensions of the on-screen image.
 If you have a circle hitbox, it will be a circle with a diameter equal to the *width* of the current sprite.